 This trend is likely to intensify in 2011 – many chip makers have already announced cheap, but powerful chips.
 Samsung has announced a display technology that is better than the existing IPS panel and is cheaper to produce.
 Further, more and more Indian brands will enter the market, making it highly competitive.

-Google has also announced that it will focus on low cost phones to increase the reach of the already popular Android OS.
+Google has also announced that it will focus on low cost Android phones to increase the reach of the already popular Android OS.

 Tablets